will62794/tla-web/doc/notes/log.md

 the substitution expression `h` also has its *own* scope of "current definitions", which is defined by the point of the `INSTANCE` declaration.

 Note that module substitutions can refer to either `CONSTANT` or `VARIABLE` declarations (note that *declarations* are different from *definitions*).

+In general, if we expanded all definitions fully (i.e. apply all reductions), what is the role of "scopes" or "contexts" in this world?
+Is this helpful when thinking about a more unified model of definitions and "scoping"?